Mature Masculine

 The Wounded Child drowns because he fears his own power.
 His enmeshment is compensation.
 His boundarylessness is armor.
 Underneath "I feel everything" is a man terrified of what he might do with his insight.

-Watch the Wounded Child when his survival is threatened.
-The Charlatan emerges—sharp, manipulative, suddenly willing to use what he sees.
+Watch him when his survival is threatened.
+The Charlatan emerges: sharp, manipulative, willing to use what he sees.
 He has more power than he admits.
 The Charlatan has been there the whole time, hidden behind the helplessness.

-The transformed Wounded Child learns that caring without limits isn't really caring—it's drowning.
+The transformed Wounded Child learns that caring without limits isn't caring.
+It's drowning.
 Empathy that works keeps its eyes open.
-And you can't keep pouring from an empty cup, no matter how much you want to.
+We can't keep pouring from an empty cup, no matter how much we want to.

 Living with the Wounded Child Shadow

-The Wounded Child shadow emerges when others suffer, when saying no feels cruel, when boundaries seem cold.
+The Wounded Child shadow emerges when we are down and out, blended into our pain without resources, when hearing no feels cruel, when boundaries seem cold.
 The Mature Healer asks: "How can I be present without drowning?
 What boundaries would allow me to serve sustainably?"

 He can be compassionate without being enmeshed.
 Empathic without being depleted.
 Present without being absorbed.